Sixshaman/DDSTextureLoaderVk/README.md

 * `outAlphaMode`:       The address by which the image alpha mode gets written.
 May be `NULL`.

 ### LoadDDSTextureFromFile
 Creates a `VkImage` from a file.
-Assumes the device supports only minimal required image limits.
+Assumes the device supports only [minimally required](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html#limits-minmax) image limits.

 Parameters:
 * `vkDevice`:           Vulkan logical device used to create the image.